ArdanaCLM/ardana-dev-tools/doc/source/CI.rst

 Integration jobs
 ----------------

-We have a basic integration job.
-This jobs bring up the associated cloud in *ardana-input-model/2.0/ardana-ci* and are deployed via the ``astack.sh`` script.
+We have some basic integration jobs.
+These jobs bring up the associated cloud in *ardana-input-model/2.0/ardana-ci* and are deployed via the ``astack.sh`` script.
 They are:

-- ardana-standard-vagrant-integration-test
-- ardana-mid-size-vagrant-integration-test
+- ardana-std-min-vagrant-integration-test-sles (voting)
+  Creates a std-min cloud fully SLES based
-- ardana-mid-size-vagrant-rhel-integration-test
+- ardana-project-stack-vagrant-integration-test (non-voting)
+  Creates a project-stack cloud based on settings defined in repo's ardana-ci directory, if it exists.
-- ardana-standard-vagrant-upgrade-test
+- ardana-standard-vagrant-cobbler-test (non-voting)
+  Creates a standard cloud with limited components and uses cobbler to re-image all nodes other than the deployer.

 These jobs can run all services defined in the input model for the cloud.